Just Dance (video game series): Just Dance Kids series

-Released on November 9, 2010 for the Wii, it was created with an emphasis on songs popular with children.
-It features 42 tracks from various kids' songs, songs from TV series including Yo Gabba Gabba! and The Wiggles and current pop hits from various artists, including Justin Bieber, Selena Gomez & The Scene, and Demi Lovato.
+Released on November 9, 2010, for the Wii, it was created with an emphasis on songs popular with children.
+It features 42 tracks from various children's songs, songs from television series including Yo Gabba Gabba! and The Wiggles and covers of songs from various artists, including Justin Bieber, Selena Gomez & The Scene, and Demi Lovato.
 The game was released in Australia and Europe under the name Dance Juniors in February 2011.